Mark Hertling: Military career

 Hertling became the first Deputy Commanding General for Initial Military Training.

 Before his final posting as the USAREUR Commander, Hertling commanded the 1st Armored Division from 2007 to 2009, and he was the first Deputy Commanding General for Initial Military Training (IMT) from 2009 to 2011.
 In the former role, he commanded the "1st Tank" in both its home location in Germany, and for 15 months as part of the surge in Iraq.
 In Iraq, Task Force Iron was based in Tikrit, and cooperated with five Iraqi Army divisions in security and on a "whole of government" approach.
 As a combined force, these units conducted many operations to strengthen the Iraqi Security Forces and the provincial governments in the four Arab and three Kurdish provinces in the north, and they contributed to significant improvement in the economic and security conditions in the region.
 Hertling integrated a series of named kinetic operations ("Iron") with a unique series of non-kinetic engagements ("United and Strong") to further improve stability, government, economics, and security.

 As the first commander of IMT from 2009 to 2011, Hertling was responsible for integrating the initial training of about 160,000 officers and enlisted soldiers entering United States Army training every year at 27 installations across the United States.
 Hertling led change in several areas, including integrating new training methods into basic combat training, advanced individual training, and basic officer leadership courses.
 IMT revised the Army's Warrior Tasks and Battle Drills and developed further training in rifle marksmanship, combatives, values instruction, first aid, and cultural training.
 IMT's "Soldier-Athlete" initiative also brought about innovative changes in physical readiness training, introducing athletic trainers and physical therapists to training units, and integrating performance nutrition into Army dining facilities ("Fueling the Soldier").
 Complementing Soldier Athlete, Hertling recommended change to the Army's Physical Readiness (PT) test, a recommendation which was not initially accepted by the Army.

 Hertling also taught in the Department of Physical Education at the United States Military Academy, and served as a speechwriter for General Frederick M. Franks Jr. when he commanded TRADOC.

-Russian election interference
+Response to Russian election interference

 In 2018, Hertling and Molly K. McKew wrote an article for Politico: "Putin's Attack on the U.S. Is Our Pearl Harbor", which urged the United States to respond accordingly to Russian interference in the 2016 United States elections.

 Personal

 In the 2024 United States presidential election, Hertling endorsed Kamala Harris.

+Hertling met his wife Sue during his senior year of college.
+Their two sons, Todd and Scott, have also served as officers in the Army.
+Colonel Todd Hertling is an active-duty armor officer in command of the 1st Armored Brigade Combat Team, 1st Cavalry Division.